pmy1733/Moringa-Capstone-Safaricom-Catalog/README.md

 * MySQL
   ## User Stories
    **Persona Safaricom Employee_**
-  As a safaricom new employee i want to view a list of all safaricom Products so that i can have visibility of all products.
+  As a Safaricom new employee I want to view a list of all Safaricom Products so that i can have visibility of all products.
-  As a safaricom new employee i want to search product per department so that i can learn more about the Product.
+  As a Safaricom new employee I want to search product per department so that i can learn more about the Product.
 ## Contact information
 * Email: pharminous@gmail.com
 * Mobile: 0708098190